BioinformaticsXin/melscore/README.md

 #[1] 29470 16252
 ```````

-2) load our test bulk_seq data or input your bulk_seq count data to calculate cell ratio
+2) Load our example bulk RNA sequencing data or load your provided bulk RNA sequencing data, please ensure it includes count values, with rows representing samples and columns representing genes.
+During this process, we integrated the proportions of melanocytes from different stages of progression, ultimately forming a progression index score to represent the overall progression status of melanoma.
 ```````
 data(bk.dat,package="melscore")
 bk.dat[1:4,1:4]